of Parts | # of Bends per part | Total Cost | The Math |

 We are unable to bend intersecting lines that do not have separate flanges.
 Please reference the bending design guidelines.

 Certain designs require bend relief to avoid damage to the part.
 Without proper relief, a part cannot be bent accurately.
-Check out our guide to designing bend reliefs.
+This is a critical consideration for polycarbonate parts since the material is prone to cracking.
+Check out our guide to designing bend reliefs and Bending Deformation Guidelines for more information.

-Although metal forming is a deeply complex process, we here at SendCutSend aim to make part bending as easy as possible.
+Although metal and plastic forming is a deeply complex process, we here at SendCutSend aim to make part bending as easy as possible.
 Questions?
 Email us anytime: support@sendcutsend.com

 Happy bending!